somia/ninchat-sdk-android/README.md

 # Mobile Ninchat SDK for Android

+## Prerequisites

+You need to have Go installed to build the library.
+Furthermore, you need to install gomobile and websocket too.

 ## Updating client libraries

 Go client libraries can be updated with the following shell scriptin the project root: